Questioning the Survey Responses of Large Language Models: Introduction

 \subsection{Related work}

-Despite the syntactical similarities, evaluating LLMs on the basis of their survey responses differs from traditional question answering evaluations~\citep{liang2022holistic}.
+Despite the syntactical similarities, there are important differences between evaluating LLMs on the basis of their survey responses and traditional question answering evaluations~\citep{liang2022holistic}.
 Question answering (QA) tasks predominantly serve the purpose of knowledge testing~\citep[e.g.,][]{kwiatkowski2019natural, rajpurkar2016squad, talmor2019ommonsenseqa, mihaylov2018can}.
 In such setting, a language model's answer to some unambiguous input question is extracted by computing its most likely completion.
-Alternatively, models' most likely response to questions that lack a clear answer (e.g., ``Angela and Patrick are sitting together.
-Who is an entrepreneur?'') have been used to investigate various biases of LLMs~\citep{li2020unqovering, mao2021eliciting, perez2022discovering, abid2021persistent, jiang2022communitylm}.
+Similarly, for questions that lack a clear answer (e.g., ``Angela and Patrick are sitting together.
+Who is an entrepreneur?'') models' most likely response have been used to investigate various biases of LLMs~\citep{li2020unqovering, mao2021eliciting, perez2022discovering, abid2021persistent, jiang2022communitylm}.

-When evaluating LLMs on the basis of survey questions, it is not models' most likely completion that is studied, but rather models' probability distribution over various answer choices. \citet{santurkar2023opinions} study LLMs' answer distributions for multiple-choice opinion polling questions, measuring their similarity to those of various U.S. demographic groups.
-They extract models' answer distributions from the next token probabilities corresponding to each answer choice. \citet{durmus2023towards} employ a similar methodology but instead consider transnational opinion surveys.
-We adopt this popular methodology to investigate the properties of models’ answer distributions on the basis of a well-established demographic survey, beyond measuring the relative similarity of models' responses to the survey responses of different human populations.
+When evaluating LLMs on the basis of survey questions, the focus is not on the model’s most likely completion but rather on the probability distribution that the model assigns to various answer choices.
+For example, not whether the model is more likely to answer ``Yes'' than ``No'' to a given survey question, but the normalized probability assigned to each of the two answer choices.
+See Figure~\ref{fig:teaser}.
+More concretely, \citet{santurkar2023opinions} study LLMs' answer distributions for multiple-choice opinion polling questions, measuring their similarity to those of various U.S. demographic groups.
+They extract models' answer distributions from the next token probabilities corresponding to each answer choice.
+Subsequent works employ a similar methodology but instead consider transnational opinion surveys~\citep{durmus2023towards, alkhamissi2024investigating} and moral beliefs surveys~\citep{scherrer2024evaluating}.
+We adopt this popular methodology to systematically investigate the properties of models’ answer distributions on the basis of a well-established demographic survey.